 I got my small string of turtles at my local greenhouse, but it was the only one and I was surprised to find one.
 You may be able to find one locally too, but it’s likely to be pretty hit-or-miss.

 If you’d like to get a plant now instead of hunting for one, order one online.
-String of turtles is widely available and highly affordable from many vendors, including these:
+String of turtles is widely available and highly affordable from many vendors such as Etsy or Amazon.